puppetlabs/puppet-docs/source/puppet/latest/types/notify.md

 <h3 id="notify-description">Description</h3>

-Sends an arbitrary message to the agent run-time log.
+Sends an arbitrary message, specified as a string, to the agent run-time log.
 It's important to note that the notify resource type is not idempotent.
 As a result, notifications are shown as a change on every Puppet run.

 <h3 id="notify-attributes">Attributes</h3>